Global Linear Convergence of Evolution Strategies on More Than Smooth Strongly Convex Functions: Some Numerical Results

-The experimental results are presented in Figure~\ref{fig:performance}.
-We observe only moderate dimension-dependent effects, besides the expected linear increase of the runtime.
+\textbf{Interpretation.} We observe only moderate dimension-dependent effects, besides the expected linear increase of the runtime.
 We see robust performance of the ES, in particular with covariance matrix adaptation.
-The second experiment demonstrates the practical importance of the ability to grow the step size: the ES is essentially unaffected by wrong initial parameter settings while the gradientless descent and the simplified direct search are (which can be understood directly from the algorithm themselves).
+The second experiment demonstrates the practical importance of the ability to grow the step size: the ES is essentially unaffected by wrong initial parameter settings while the gradientless descent and the simplified direct search are (which can be understood directly from the algorithms themselves).
 This property does not show up in convergence rates and is therefore often (but not always) neglected in algorithm design.
 The last experiment clearly demonstrates the benefit of variable-metric methods like CMA-ES.
 It should be noted that variable metric techniques can be implemented into most existing algorithms.
 This is rarely done though, with random pursuit being a notable exception~\cite{stich2016variable}.